 The museum is located on Delaware Street, a northbound one-way street, on the west (left) side between the intersections of 11th Street and 13th Street.

-The bus loading lane is directly behind the overpass of I65 and before you reach the museum.
-Turn left immediately after the overpass – there will be a Bus Parking sign.
-Continue to the end of the straightaway and park against the right hand curb.
+Buses are welcome to enter through the Johnson-Floyd Family Presidential Commons, located directly behind the overpass of 165, before you reach the museum.
+Turn left immediately after the overpass and stop to unload under the portico.
+You are welcome to park there after unloading.
 Please allow for other buses to park behind you.
 Parking in the bus lane or on Delaware Street is free.

 Benjamin and Caroline Harrison personally welcome visitors to their home on special live enactor tour days.
 The Harrisons discuss their lives both as Indianapolis residents and as White House residents, while their dedicated staff shares family secrets with guests.
 This special program is offered four times a year: Presidents’ Day in February, Primary Day in May, Election Day in November, and a Saturday in mid-December featuring a Harrison Family Christmas.
 Check Events page for specific dates, times and costs.